 New industry skills

-A new level of on-site skill and M&E expertise is required to manage assets to their absolute efficient best moving forwards (traditional targets have been around 5% reductions – we now need to start looking at 60%), new procurement strategies are required and a very definite and embedded engagement of all Stakeholders to ensure every opportunity is taken and then performance is maintained.
+A new level of on-site skill and M&E expertise is required to manage assets to their absolute efficient best moving forward.
+Traditional targets have been around 5% reductions, but we now need to start looking at 60%.
+New procurement strategies are also necessary and a very definite and embedded engagement of all stakeholders.
+Thus, we can ensure we take every opportunity to maintain performance.

 A call to arms – and we’re ready

-In short, this is a team effort (and for team read whole industry, working together, as one) and potentially one that goes against the traditional goals of achieving best (financial) value or outperforming competitors.
+In short, this is a team effort (and for team read the whole industry, working together, as one).
+Potentially one that goes against the traditional goals of achieving best (financial) value or outperforming competitors.

-This is a different layer of value and possibly the highest value that can be attributed to anything… long-term survival.
+This is a different layer of value and possibly the highest value to attribute to anything… long-term survival.

-Workman feel privileged to be in a position to play a central role in this team and we are ready for the challenge that the industry now faces.
+Workman feels it’s a privilege to be in a position to play a central role in this team.
+Moreover, we’re ready for the challenge that the industry now faces.